PaulinaCzarnota/PaulinaCzarnota/README.md

 💻 **Aspiring Software Engineer**
 🎓 **Computer Science Student**

 I’m passionate about **web design**, **web development**, and **software development**, constantly exploring new technologies to improve my skills.

-As a **Computer Science student**, I am committed to expanding my knowledge in the latest programming languages, tools, and frameworks to stay at the forefront of the tech industry.
+As a Computer Science student, I am committed to expanding my knowledge in the latest programming languages, tools, and frameworks to stay at the forefront of the tech industry.

 ---